Techtonica/curriculum/react-js/react.md

 ### Independent Practice
 - [CodePen for Hello World Example](https://codepen.io/jamesjose03/pen/gOpVeLQ)
 - Other Requirements:
-  - Modify the state or components.
+  - Modify the props or components.
   - Play along with the code, modify it and see the changes it makes.